loicortola/led-controller/README.md

 ### 2. Updates
 Any Wifi network/password change will require the LED Controller to be setup once again.
 This is a safety measure.

+### 3. Android App
+When you have installed the APK on your phone, simply launch it and click on "Re-Sync" in the settings tab.
+Make sure you are connected on the same wifi network as your LED Controller.

+When your Controller is successfully found, a Dialog will pop-up so you can enter your password key.

+You're done!
+The Controller is now successfully paired to your Android App!